Tuminha/Restaurant-Rating/README.md

 ## 🎯 Current Status

-**Progress: 2/10 tasks completed (20%)**
+**Progress: 4/10 tasks completed (40%)**

-The project is off to a strong start with comprehensive data exploration completed.
-The next major milestone is merging all datasets and beginning the data preparation phase.
+Excellent progress!
+The data preparation phase is complete with all datasets successfully merged and cleaned.
+The project is now ready for correlation analysis and feature selection, which will inform the machine learning model development.

 ## Expected Outcomes